AntonioDaria/Typescript-Rest-api/README.md

 # Udagram REST API

-Udagram is a simple cloud application developed alongside the Udacity Cloud Engineering Nanodegree.
+This project is a simple rest-api  developed alongside the Udacity Cloud Engineering Nanodegree.
 It allows users to register and log into a web client, post photos to the feed, and process photos using an image filtering microservice.

-The project is split into three parts:
+The original project is split into three parts however for this particolar repo only the RestAPI Backend is being demonstrated.:
 1. [The Simple Frontend](https://github.com/udacity/cloud-developer/tree/master/course-02/exercises/udacity-c2-frontend)
 A basic Ionic client web application which consumes the RestAPI Backend.
 2. [The RestAPI Backend](https://github.com/udacity/cloud-developer/tree/master/course-02/exercises/udacity-c2-restapi), a Node-Express server which can be deployed to a cloud service.
 3. [The Image Filtering Microservice](https://github.com/udacity/cloud-developer/tree/master/course-02/project/image-filter-starter-code), the final project for the course.
 It is a Node-Express application which runs a simple script to process images.

+The API intends to demonstrate how to separte concerns by organising the folder structure, endpoints (user and feed), server and config files, controllers , routes and models as well as versioning the API.
+The project also features an important aspect of security which is User Authentication.

 ***
 ## Getting Setup